yogaariefatullah/siak_v2/readme.md

-# KEJAGUNG API
+# SIAK
-KEJAGUNG API is a REST API based on Lumen PHP Framework.
+SIAK is a Application based on web use lavavel PHP Framework.

 ## Getting Started
-This project requires **Docker** and **Docker Compose** to be Installed on your machine.
+- CLone your projek on this git
+- S

 ## Running the container
 First copy .env.example and rename it to .env and also update the configuration file: